xpchikovna/DataAnalyticsLab/README.md

-# DataAnalyticsLab
+# Data Analysis with Python
+## Description

-This repository contains laboratory exercises focused on basic data analysis using Python
+This project contains data analysis tasks using Python.
+The focus is on data cleaning, processing, and extracting insights from datasets.

+## Technologies
+- Python
+- Pandas
+- NumPy
+## Features
-- Data manipulation and analysis with pandas
+- Data preprocessing and cleaning
-- Numerical computations using NumPy
-- Basic statistical operations and data filtering
+- Exploratory data analysis
+- Working with structured datasets